Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What Is AI Reverse Logistics?

-Unlike traditional reverse logistics — which relies on manual inspection, centralized processing, and static routing rules — AI reverse logistics makes dynamic, data-driven decisions at the point of return initiation.
-Each item is assessed, routed, and tracked in real time, ensuring it reaches the highest-value destination (restock, refurbish, resale, recycle, or donate) with minimal delay and maximum margin recovery.
+Traditional reverse logistics relies on manual inspection, centralized processing, static routing rules, and delayed inventory updates.
+AI reverse logistics makes dynamic decisions at the point of return initiation.
+Each item can be assessed, routed, tracked, and prioritized in real time so it reaches the highest-value destination — restock, refurbish, resale, recycle, or donate — with minimal delay and maximum margin recovery.

 Related resource: Reverse Logistics Strategy — Why reverse logistics is a mandatory strategy to build customer loyalty.